Inside Eastern Europe's C2 Sprawl: 3,900+ Servers and 302 Providers Mapped (Updated)

 Output Example:

 This breakdown is one of the more revealing cuts of the dataset.
-Management infrastructure leads by a wide margin at 1,496 unique IPs (65.2% of the subsystem total), far ahead of infrastructure explicitly tagged C2 (428, 18.7%).
+Management infrastructure leads by a wide margin at 1,496 unique IPs (65.2% of the subsystem total), far ahead of infrastructure explicitly tagged threat activity enabling (428, 18.7%).

 Red Team Tools (234, 10.2%) reflects legitimate adversary-simulation frameworks being run from the same provider pool.
-Phishing infrastructure (124, 5.4%) is comparatively small as a subsystem category, and Team Server infrastructure (12, 0.5%) is the smallest category, representing dedicated C2 framework backends rather than the broader tooling ecosystem around them.
+Phishing infrastructure (124, 5.4%) is comparatively small as a subsystem category, and Team Server infrastructure (12, 0.5%) is the smallest category, representing dedicated threat activity enabling framework backends rather than the broader tooling ecosystem around them.

 How Host Radar Surfaces Provider-Level Threat Signals

 The analysis presented in this report did not require manual correlation of IP reputation data, review of raw PCAP captures, or the consolidation of multiple threat intelligence sources.
-Host Radar centralizes these datasets by aggregating C2 infrastructure, malicious open directories, phishing activity, and publicly reported IOCs at the provider level.
+Host Radar centralizes these datasets by aggregating threat activity enabling infrastructure, potentially malicious open directories, phishing activity, and publicly reported IOCs at the provider level.

-As a result, questions such as which ASNs host the highest concentration of C2 infrastructure, which providers exhibit the greatest malware diversity, or which countries show elevated exposure across multiple providers can be answered through targeted queries rather than extensive manual research.
+As a result, questions such as which ASNs host the highest concentration of threat activity enabling infrastructure, which providers exhibit the greatest malware diversity, or which countries show elevated exposure across multiple providers can be answered through targeted queries rather than extensive manual research.

 Threat Hunters can leverage HuntSQL to perform the same provider, country, and infrastructure analysis demonstrated throughout this report, enabling detection strategies that focus on persistent infrastructure patterns rather than short-lived indicators.